Do it online

 If your property is a Listed Building you will need to get permission for any changes that may affect the character (whether internal or external, and usually includes outbuildings and other structures in the grounds of the house).
 This is required regardless of the existence of permission to use the house as an HMO.

 If the property is in a Conservation Area there will be controls on changes to the external appearance.
-The Historic Environment Officer within Development Consents Team will advise and can be contacted on 01752 304414.
+The Historic Environment Officer can advise and can be contacted on 01752 304414.

 Standards in HMOs